 Vortigern built the fortress of Vortigern here, and retreated here after the Saxons invaded eastern Britain.
 After four days at the fortress, a holy fire engulfed it and killed Vortigern.
-It was later ruled, under Arthur, by Stater.
+According to Geoffrey of Monmouth, the kingdom was later ruled, under Arthur, by Stater.
 In non-Arthurian Welsh legend, it is ruled by Pwyll and, later, his son Pryderi.

 Demetia, also known as Dyfed, was a medieval Welsh kingdom that existed in the southwestern part of Wales.
 It was one of the early Welsh kingdoms and played a significant role in the political and cultural landscape of Wales during the early Middle Ages.

 Demetia was located in the southwestern region of Wales, corresponding roughly to present-day Pembrokeshire and parts of Carmarthenshire and Ceredigion (Ceredigyawn).

 Demetia emerged as an independent kingdom during the early medieval period, likely around the fifth or sixth century.
 Its early history is somewhat obscure, as historical records from this era is limited.
 The name Demetia is derived from the Latin name “Dimetia,” which in turn originates from the Old Welsh name “Dyfed.”
 The kingdom is more commonly reffered to as Dyfed in Welsh historical sources.
 The rulers of Demetia were members of the Old Welsh nobility.

 Demetia played a crucial role in the preservation of Welsh language, culture, and tradition during a period of significant political changes and external influences.
 Like other Welsh kingdoms, Demetia embraced Christianity during the early medieval period.
 The spread of Christianity had a profound impact on the social and cultural life of the kingdom.